Math 221 Course Webpage

 Conduct and the infraction is not resolved by a faculty-student

-- Computer policy: You may use a computational aid for the
+- Non-AI computation: You may use a non-AI computational aid,

-homework but I recommend avoiding it as much as possible,
+recommended that you avoid it as much as possible, particularly

-particularly since electronic devices of all sorts are not
+since electronic devices of all sorts are not allowed on

 - All submitted work (including quizzes and exams, in addition to